Etihad Airways continues fleet expansion with Boeing agreement

 PHOTO

-Abu Dhabi, UAE – Etihad Airways, the national airline of the United Arab Emirates, is further expanding its fleet, confirming an order for 28 wide-body Boeing aircraft.
+ABU DHABI - Etihad Airways has announced the expansion of its fleet, confirming an order for 28 wide-body Boeing aircraft.
 Since 2023, the airline has steadily grown its fleet as part of a long-term strategy to double in size by 2030.
 This reflects Etihad’s ongoing approach to aligning its fleet with evolving network and operational needs.

 The agreement includes a mix of Boeing 787 and 777X aircraft, powered by GE engines and supported by a services package.
 These aircraft are expected to join the fleet from 2028 onwards and will support Etihad’s existing plans for growth in connectivity, operational efficiency, and guest experience.